GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Error analysis

 \section{Error analysis}

 Beyond evaluation metrics, we analyze misclassification patterns to make the model more reliable.
-We present examples of clinical notes in Table~\ref{tab:error_analysis} in which the most competing and interpretable baseline (\textsc{GraphGPT}) fails but \ours{} succeeds.
-Finally, Table~\ref{tab:grace_misclassification} depicts a couple of cases where \ours{} fails to capture the underlying semantics and context of medical naunces.
+We present a couple of examples of clinical patient notes in Table~\ref{tab:grace_misclassification} where \ours{} fails to capture the underlying semantics and context of medical naunces.